tinchoabbate/damn-vulnerable-defi/test/unstoppable/README.md

 ```
 This method also quickly and simply found the attacking transaction.
 ## Conclusions
-1. We have proven that Halmos is capable of quite simply solving single-transaction CTF problems in a fairly intuitive way
+1. We proved that Halmos can be used to solve CTF problems.
+We had a simple one-transaction challenge and Halmos solved it in a rather intuitive and understandable way
-2. Counterexamples analysis may be tricky because of hard-coded addresses and parameters.
-We can't just put counterexample in initial code and expect it will behave as expected
+2. Analyzing counterexamples can be tricky due to hard-coded addresses and parameters.
+We can't just put a counterexample in the source code and expect it to behave like it does inside Halmos
 3. When we try to migrate a normal Foundry test to Halmos, we need to be careful not to use unsupported functionality from Foundry, or tricky cheat codes like makeAddr()
 4. Getting into recursion should be avoided as it can lead to garbage counterexamples or truncate code coverage
 5. In the case of fairly simple problems with a trivial solution, the solution through fuzzing looks and is much simpler: writing it took ten times less time and effort than solving through Halmos.
-However, **SPOILER ALERT**, Halmos will show his power in the following less trivial challenges
+However, **!!!SPOILER ALERT!!!**, Halmos will show his power in the following less trivial challenges